 A significant technical writer employment trend that continued into 2013 was the geographic dispersion within the profession.
 Reflecting the growing role of wholesalers and possibly the importance of export sensitive industries to technical writers, five of the top ten fastest growing markets for technical writers were also in the top ten wholesaler markets: Los Angeles, Chicago, Houston, San Francisco, and Boston.

 While technical writer employment continued to post gains in 2013, employment prospects were being profoundly shaped by the nature of the recovery.
 The industries driving the economy in 2013 differ greatly from those that drove the economy before the 2007–2009 Recession and are gaining greater importance for technical communication professionals.
 Most importantly, the influence of the country’s growing reliance on foreign markets has become more obvious while the profession’s traditional dependence on public sector spending appears to be diminishing.
 Unfortunately, the political games in Washington this year wreaked havoc on the sizable share of the technical communication profession that works directly or indirectly for the federal government.
 Assessing the pace of the decline in government spending to technical communication remains difficult at this time.
 Hopefully, 2014 will provide further employment gains without political gamesmanship muddying the water and, in turn, better insight into the real long-term trends important to both technical communication jobseekers and employers.

 How Can I Use the Salary Database?

-Using 2012 data, the 2012-2013 Salary Database is available free to all STC members and is avaialble for purchase by nonmembers.
+Using 2013 data, the 2013-2014 Salary Database is available free to all STC members and is available for purchase by nonmembers.
 Excel files with the original data are also available for purchase for all those who wish to be able to format the data in other ways.

 Use the STC Salary Database if you are: